Jewellery Guides

 Create a diamond halo engagement ring with Queensmith

 Ready to start your diamond search and begin the engagement ring hunt?
-If you’d like a little more information, know exactly what you want, or would like to hear from the experts, we’re here to help - just drop us a message.
+If you’d like more information, know exactly what you want, or to hear from the experts, we’re here to help – just drop us a message.

-At Queensmith, we create our rings from scratch, allowing you the opportunity to create the perfect setting for the diamond you choose.
-It’ll be tailor made to the specificities of your diamond, and with your personal design details in mind.
-Whether you want to create something totally original, or recreate one of our classic designs, we’ll be able to help you iron out the details, find the best diamond, and craft your unique engagement ring in 2 to 4 weeks.
+At Queensmith, we create our rings from scratch, allowing the opportunity to create the perfect setting for the diamond you choose.
+It’ll be tailor made to the specificities of your diamond, and with your design details in mind.
+Whether you want to create something original or recreate one of our classic designs, we’ll be able to help you iron out the details, find the best diamond, and craft your unique engagement ring in 2 to 4 weeks.

 A halo engagement ring features a centre gemstone surrounded by smaller Pavé diamonds or smaller gemstones.
 This design creates a halo effect around the central diamond, spotlighting its brilliance and making it appear larger and more brilliant.

-Halo rings have gained popularity due to their ability to enhance centre diamond.
+Halo rings have gained popularity due to their ability to enhance centre diamonds.
 The additional gemstones surrounding the main diamond can also add sparkle and brilliance, making the ring more eye-catching.

 Generally, halo rings may be more expensive than traditional solitaire engagement rings due to the additional smaller stones used in the design.
 However, the overall cost can vary based on factors like the quality and size of the centre stone, the metal used, and the craftsmanship of the ring.